databrickslabs/dbldatagen/docs/source/APIDOCS.md

-# Getting started with the Databricks Labs Data Generator
+# Getting Started with the Databricks Labs Data Generator

 The Databricks Labs data generator (aka `dbldatagen`) is a Spark-based solution for generating realistic synthetic data.
 It uses the features of Spark dataframes and Spark SQL